Water Resilience Strategy – Updates and EUSTAFOR’s contribution to the Call for Evidence

 The overall goal of the European water resilience strategy is to set a clear path towards water security and resilience, while better integrating water considerations across different policies and sources of funding.
 It also aims to scale up investments, leverage research and innovation and close the skills gap, taking account of social impacts and territorial differences to ensure a just transition.
-The Commission has now called for a public consultation on a call for evidence to begin the process.
+The Commission called for a public consultation on a call for evidence to begin the process in which EUSTAFOR contributed.

 EUSTAFOR Highlights Forests’ Crucial Role in Europe’s Water Resilience